rufuspollock/markdown2latex/README.md

 Version 1.3.1: (August 2009)
   * Tiny bugfix to remove duplicate keyword argument and set zip_safe=False
   * Add [width=\\textwidth] by default for included images

+Version 2.0: (June 2011)
+  * PEP8 cleanup
+  * Major rework since this was broken by new Python-Markdown releases

+Version 2.1: (August 2013)
+  * Add handler for non locally referenced images